flutter/website/src/docs/development/platform-integration/platform-channels.md

 please see [using packages](/docs/development/packages-and-plugins/using-packages).

-Flutter uses a flexible system that allows you to call platform-specific APIs whether available in Java or Kotlin code on Android, or in ObjectiveC or Swift code on iOS.
+Flutter uses a flexible system that allows you to call platform-specific APIs whether available in Java or Kotlin code on Android, or in Objective-C or Swift code on iOS.

 Flutter's platform-specific API support does not rely on code generation, but